XOP/css-codeguide/src/md/methodology.md

 }
 ```

-General recommendation is to use Pattern A over Pattern B. However, in some situations (and this one in particular) Pattern A is more beneficial, since it's easier to maintain the code and control states.
+General recommendation is to use Pattern A over Pattern B. However, in some situations (and this one in particular) Pattern B is more beneficial, since it's easier to maintain the code and control states.

 ### Utilities